3-fold modular orthosis for functional supply of ankle injuries

 - Mild injury to the syndesmotic ligaments

-- Diseases or injuries of the skin in the area of use, especially with inflammatory symptoms (excessive warming, swelling or reddening)
+- Condition or injury of the skin in the area of application, particularly with infectious indications (excessive heat, swelling or reddening)

-- Sensitivity and perfusion disorders of the legs or feet (e.g. in the case of diabetes)
+- Sensory and circulatory disorders of the legs and feet (e.g. as a result of diabetes)

 - Lymph drainage problems, as well as indistinct swelling of soft tissues outside of the area of application Combination with other products, e.g. compression stockings, should be discussed in advance with the attending physician.

 medi Ankle sport brace instructions for use 3.60 MB